amandasteeples304-sketch/socialnetworkappignment/README.md

 I accidentally caused an "infinite loop" which was fun to be the cause of!
 I ended up changing a file name from proxy.js to middleware.js; and created a public route inside of it, as well as removing a getUser().
 I had an error with the env file.
 I copied and pasted what I thought was my clerk key, thinking it had converted the password into dots because it was clever.
 The env file doesn't like dots, it likes passwords, this wasn't an awful resolution, just meant digging.
 I had to change my signin>[id] route to sign-in>[[...sign-in]] because it was confusing Clerk, who was trying to go to another sub-page which wasn't there.
 This confused Next.js and gave me 404 errors.
+98% of my errors were resolved with the aide of GoogleAi in the chrome search bar.
+I am getting better at debugging with nextjs, but especially in large projects where I have many pages, I get lost and confused.
+This will improve over time, naturally.
+I also got code blind, which did not help when I was lost.